Better known as Scotty’s Castle, although it was neither a castle nor Scotty’s.

 I didn’t have time to tour the inside the house but would love to go back and check out the underground tour of the property, cause I’m weird like that.
 Both tours cost $15 each but you can check out everything else for free.

 On October 18, 2015, a storm caused extensive flash flooding in the Scotty’s Castle area in northern Death Valley National Park.
 Initial assessments the next day revealed damage to roads, utilities and some historic structures.
 Clean-up and repair projects are now taking place to return Scotty’s Castle to its former glory.
-Scotty’s Castle is CLOSED until further notice due to flood damage, and is not likely to re-open to the public until 2019.
+Scotty’s Castle is CLOSED until further notice due to flood damage, and is not likely to re-open to the public until 2019 or 2020.